 How long does it take for probate to be granted after sending the application?

 Unlike the administration aspect of probate, the probate office does provide a bit more structure to the process.
 Although once your application has been lodge with the probate office there is little you can do to speed up the processing of your application.

-How long it takes for the application to be processed is also dependent on the competency of the person making the application.
-Applications that have a lot of errors will take longer to be approved and will require a lot of back and forth between the applicant and probate office until all the details are correct.
-In some cases an entire new application may be requested.
+• Applications for urgent situations can be processed in around 2 weeks.
+Urgent situations are mostly restricted to court cases.
+There are sometimes other situations where the process can be expedited.
+How long it takes for the application to be processed is also dependent on the accuracy of the person making the application.
+Applications that have a lot of errors will take longer to be approved.
+Inaccuracies can require a lot of back and forth between the applicant and probate office until all the details are correct.
+In some cases an entirely new application may be requested.

 If you have sworn the oath at your local probate registry you should receive the grant of probate or letters of administration within 10 days of your appointment.

 If you have sworn the oath at a Commissioner of Oaths (usually a local solicitors office) you will receive your grant within 10 days of the probate registry receiving your oath.